23 Mobile Technology Waves for 2021

 For starters, there was a 13.5% increase in global app downloads.
 There was a 6.7% increase and 16.7% increase from the Apple App Store and Google Play Store, respectively.

-According to Statista, the global app revenue is expected to reach $189 billion by 2020.
-That’s more than triple the figures from 2017.
+According to Statista, the global app revenue is expected to reach $935 billion by 2023.
+That’s roughly 2.5x the figures from 2018.

 How can your company get a piece of that massive share?

 9. Wearable technology being paired with mobile apps